-While most companies will stick to a protocol when hiring, Cielo does things differently.
+Cielo does not apply one protocol to every client.
 Our objective is to partner with our clients to find the talent that fits into their company seamlessly.
 Much like any new relationship or venture, a new hire can have a deeply lasting impact on your company’s success.
 From the wrong attitude, to the wrong skills set, a wrong hire can not only jeopardize your business but can cost you your company culture.

 As companies seek to expand their reach globally and attract the best local talent, they need new ways to manage their strategies and people.
 Unfortunately, such expansion has placed recruiters in a tricky position.
 It hinders their ability to harmonize processes across geographical regions.
 This results in a slower hiring process and of course, missing opportunities to strengthen the employer brand.

 With over a decade of experience across the globe, Cielo works with forward thinking Talent Acquisition Leaders to create Talent Magnetism; creating a strategy, process, Brand and technology landscape that enables the Talent Acquisition function to become proactive and passionate talent experts – individuals who are committed to finding the talent you need.